mcailleaux/WFRP4-FoundryVTT-wfrp4e-actor-sheet-print/README.md

 # WFRP 4 Actor Sheet Print

-This module allow to print actor sheet.
+This module allow to export characters sheet on a friendly print pdf.

 # Authors